 There is a lot of research out there about what grains do to your body.
 A couple books I recommend are Grain Brain and Wheat Belly.
 I can read about how bad something is all day, but until it affects me personally I may not be convinced.
 A few months after I stopped eating grains and sugar I noticed a huge difference in how I felt and my energy level was much higher.
 I used to get very tired around 3pm at work; I could hardly keep my eyes open.
 Then, I would come home and nap on the couch until Chad came home.
 Since I've gone grain and sugar free, I never feel that 3pm crash.
 It's amazing.
 Now I come home and have enough energy to get started on dinner and (maybe) exercise.
 I'm not exaggerating.
 I really can tell a difference when I eat the way I know I should.
 I also used to have stomach problems that I won't detail here.
 After I stopped eating grains, I no longer had those problems.
 As it turns out, gluten was contributing to inflammation in my stomach and intestines, and in April of 2015 I was told my lab results were consistent with early celiac disease!
 I believe that had I not changed my diet years earlier when I did, that I would have made myself very sick and had full blown intestinal damage which could lead to cancer.
 Since I cut out gluten entirely, removed any trace sources from my home, and take precautions when I go out to eat, my inflammation levels have dropped and I feel even better.
 I was able to finally get pregnant in the months following my gluten-free diet.
 The journey to wellness isn't easy, but it's worth it.

-That just about sums up my transition to real food and the paleo lifestyle.
+That just about sums up my transition to real food.
 I hope whoever ends up reading this blog will enjoy the recipes and hopefully it helps you start or continue your own journey of eating REAL FOOD!

 One cannot think well, love well, sleep well, if one has not dined well. -Virginia Woolf